Finding and supporting reviewers

 - Develop a set of clear reviewer guidelines.

-- Include deadlines in the reviewer invitation letter.
+- Ensure that your journal includes deadlines in its reviewer invitation letter(s).

-- Set up automatic reminders for reviewers and customize reviewer letters to include relevant information (your journal manager can assist with this).
+- Check that your journal has set up automatic reminders for reviewers and customize reviewer letters to include relevant information (your journal manager can assist with this).

 Finding new reviewers and keeping good ones can be challenging; here are some suggestions from Elsevier for how you can make this process easier:

 Identify and examine potential reviewers by searching in Scopus.
 You can see their published work, citation histories and who their co-authors were, and set up citation alerts for their research.

 Create a reviewer classifications list for your journal, so you can match manuscripts to the right reviewer according to their area of expertise.

 Build a database of relevant reviewers in EVISE or EES by assigning classifications and adding notes.
 This lets you search for reviewers matching the manuscript's keywords, and set up automated actions, such as uninviting and alternate reviewer invitations.